junxit/us-congress-bills-113/metadata.md

 - 2014-05-06 — Placed on the Union Calendar, Calendar No. 323.
 - 2014-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 113-435.
 - 2014-05-06 — Reported by the Committee on Judiciary.
 H. Rept.
 113-435.
+- 2014-05-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.